Farinelli: Farinelli in London

 Both the cognoscenti and the public adored him.
 The librettist Paolo Rolli, a close friend and supporter of Senesino, commented: "Farinelli has surprised me so much that I feel as though I had hitherto heard only a small part of the human voice, and now have heard it all.
-He has besides, the most amiable and polite manners ...."
-Some fans were more unrestrained: one titled lady was so carried away that, from a theatre box, she famously exclaimed: "One God, one Farinelli!" and was immortalised in a detail of Plate II of William Hogarth's "A Rake's Progress" (she may also appear in Plate IV of his series "Marriage à la mode" of 1745).
+He has besides, the most amiable and polite manners ....".
+Some fans were more unrestrained: one titled lady was so carried away that, from a theatre box, she famously exclaimed: "One God, one Farinelli!", and was immortalised in a detail of Plate II of William Hogarth's "A Rake's Progress" (she may also appear in Plate IV of his series "Marriage A-la-Mode" of 1745).

 Though Farinelli's success was enormous, neither the Nobility Opera nor Handel's company was able to sustain the public's interest, which waned rapidly.
 Though his official salary was £1500 for a season, gifts from admirers probably increased this to something more like £5000, an enormous sum at the time.
 Farinelli was by no means the only singer to receive such large amounts, which were unsustainable in the long term.
-As one contemporary observer remarked: "within these two years we have seen even Farinelli sing to an audience of five-and-thirty pounds."
+As one contemporary observer remarked: "within these two years we have seen even Farinelli sing to an audience of five-and-thirty pounds".
 Nonetheless, he was still under contract in London in the summer of 1737 when he received a summons, via Sir Thomas Fitzgerald, Secretary of the Spanish Embassy there, to visit the Spanish court.